 Licensed physical therapists and registered occupational therapists conduct a job site visit to assess physical job demands.
 From this observation, the therapist develops a stretching routine to address specific muscle groups used to perform jobs viewed.
 A stretching routine is then developed for each job viewed.
 The therapist typically trains a group of employees who will be designated as the stretch break leaders.

 The therapist may also conduct one or two training sessions with all of the employees.
 The employer will designate a time during the work day that stretch breaks will occur, usually at the beginning of the shift.

-The following services are provided at the Worker Assessment & Rehabilitation Center in Menomonee Falls.
+The following services are provided by Worker Rehabilitation at North Hills Health Center in Menomonee Falls.

 - Safety committee consultation

 - Job-site ergonomics consultation

 - Return-to-Work rehabilitation programs